flutter/website/src/docs/codelabs/explicit-animations.md

 1. Create diffs w/ explanations of each diff
 2. AnimatedWidget and AnimatedBuilder?
 3. How to choose between AnimatedBuilder and AnimatedWidget.
+4. Answer question: when to use a Tween, if you can just use upper and lower bound args for AnimationController?
+  - when we need something other than a double?